mr-raccoon-97/deep-learning-library/README.md

 In the future, I plan to re write the backend using static polymorphism to avoid the virtual calls that disables the compilers optimizations.

-### Important 18/10

-Thank you all for the support!
-I will be inactive developing new features for a few months, I'll be researching the implementation of quantization and loading torchscripts into the computational graph for making CPU inference.
-I just find out how to create memory pools for quantized tensors using low level C and had some cool ideas using template metaprogramming.

-Anyway, every contribution is welcomed since I'm planning to rehuse the user interface created for this library.
-If you are not sure of your contribution, just push it into the in-process folder and I will see how can I merge it into the project, we need implementations for convolutions, optimizers, criterions, broadcasting mechanisms, etc..

 ## To build the project